Optimize

 You can group the open Recommendations by different Dimensions, such as Account, Region, or Service, including Custom Dimensions your organization has defined, such as Team or Product.

-The Recommendations you'll see depend on your role and the specific data access filters that have been applied.
+The Recommendations you see depend on your role and data access filters.
 For example, if your role has access to a single account, only Recommendations associated with that account are shown.

 Realized Savings

-On the Optimize Overview tab, you can track the savings realized from Recommendations that have been addressed.
-The total Realized Savings is a sum of all the savings for all of the Recommendations that have been marked as Addressed, either manually by a user or by automatic detection.
-CloudZero calculates the realized savings for all addressed Recommendations on a daily basis.
+On the Overview tab, you can track the savings realized from addressed Recommendations.
+The total Realized Savings is a sum of all the savings for Recommendations marked as Addressed, either manually by a user or by automatic detection.
+CloudZero calculates realized savings for all addressed Recommendations on a daily basis.

-To view the Realized Savings for a given time range, scroll to the Realized Savings block, select the date picker, and enter a custom time range or select from the options, for example, the last thirty days of last year.
-To break down the savings by different Dimensions, for example, account or service, choose the Dimension from the Group By selector.
+To view Realized Savings for a given time range, scroll to the Realized Savings block, select the date picker, and enter a custom time range or select from the options.
+To break down savings by different Dimensions, choose the Dimension from the Group By selector.

 The following explains how the value of Realized Savings is calculated.